arunprasanna008/lookupservice/README.md

 12. /urlinfo/1 will return full list of urls in database
 13. /urlinfo/1/{host:port}/{uri} will return reputation of host:port/uri
 14. output should be json

+● The size of the URL list could grow infinitely, how might you scale this beyond the memory capacity of this VM?
+● The number of requests may exceed the capacity of this VM, how might you solve that?
+Bonus if you implement this.
+● What are some strategies you might use to update the service with new URLs?
+Updates may be as much as 5 thousand URLs a day with updates arriving every 10 minutes.